fos-duoc/notepad--sidebar/README.md

 ## 📄 License

-MIT License — Feel free to use, modify, and distribute.
+No License — Feel free to use, modify, and distribute.

 ---